Jainam-not-a-robot/Paint-The-Pattern-Game/README.md

 # Paint The Pattern Game 🎨

 ## About the Game
 "**Paint The Pattern**" is a fun and interactive game where players have to match a color pattern by tapping on buttons that fill specific sections of a 3x3 grid.
-The game requires precision and timing, offering a great challenge for anyone looking to engage their mind with a colorful puzzle!
+The game requires precision and the player should match the computer's result, offering a great challenge for anyone looking to engage their mind with a colorful puzzle!

 ## Features
 - Interactive 3x3 grid with clickable buttons to color tiles.